SystemsApproach/ops/lifecycle.rst

 stage.
 But this approach doesn't take into account the loose coupling of all the components that go into a building a cloud.
-Instead, what happens in practice is that Jenkins is used more narrowly to (1) build-and-test individual components, both before and after they are merged into the code repository; (2) integrate-and-test various combinations of components, for example, on a nightly basis; and (3) under limited conditions, push the artifact that has just been built (e.g., a Docker Image) to the Image Repo.
+Instead, what happens in practice is that Jenkins is used more narrowly to (1) build and test individual components, both before and after they are merged into the code repository; (2) integrate and test various combinations of components, for example, on a nightly basis; and (3) under limited conditions, push the artifact that has just been built (e.g., a Docker Image) to the Image Repo.